Skip to Main Content

 Here’s how gap insurance works: say you have been involved in an accident and your vehicle has been damaged beyond repair and must be replaced.
 You still owe $18,000 on your auto loan, but the vehicle is now worth only $15,000.
 Gap insurance would cover the $3,000 difference between what you owe on your car and its current market value, after accounting for deductibles.
 Some policies also cover the deductible, but this is not always the case.

 Remember that gap insurance typically applies only to vehicles that are brand new, or models less than a year old, that have been totaled or stolen.
 It does not cover accidents, damages, repairs or a sale or trade-off, even if the financed amount is higher than the value of the vehicle.
-It will also not help buy you another vehicle — you would need new car replacement coverage to cover the expenses of a new vehicle.
+It will also not help buy you another vehicle — you would need new car replacement coverage to cover the expenses of purchasing a new vehicle.

 How much is gap insurance?

 It’s generally more cost-effective to purchase gap insurance from your existing insurance provider rather than from a car dealership or lender.
 Car dealerships tend to charge more for gap insurance, and adding it to your auto loan could mean you need to pay interest on it — which can cost more in the long run.
-To ensure that you’re getting a good deal on your coverage, compare what you’re quoted from your car insurance provider and your dealership.
+To ensure that you’re getting a good deal on your coverage, compare what you’re quoted from your car insurance provider and your dealership or lender.

 Does gap insurance always pay out?